DavAug/PAM/README.md

 # PAM

 This GitHub repository serves as documentation and reproduction source for the results published in XXX.
-It contains the raw data, the data derived during the analysis, the model specifications in SBML format and executable scripts in form of Jupyter notebooks to reproduce the results.
+It contains the raw data, the data derived during the analysis, the model specifications (SBML format) and executable scripts (Jupyter notebooks).

 ## Looking at the results

 The results are documented by multiple notebooks, which contain interactive figures.
-To open the notebooks please follow the links below:
+To open the notebooks, please follow the links below:

 ### In vitro study